-- You can buy a business’s assets or buy a company, and each has their own process and requirements.
+- You can buy a business’s assets or buy a company, and each has its own process and requirements.

 - The completion/settlement date is the day when ownership changes over, so things such as stock, IP, lease, key contracts and staff need to be sorted out before that.

-- Consult or hire a business broker or lawyer who can guide you every step of the way.
+- You can also consult or hire a business broker or lawyer who can guide you every step of the way.

 If you want to become a business owner, one way to do so is by buying an existing business.

 You may consider purchasing a business because it is doing very well, and you would like to continue to grow it to achieve a bigger success.
 Or you may be contemplating a business that isn’t doing well but in which you see a great deal of potential.